 Carpets made of natural fibers may have irregular yarns that can create the appearance of a variance in loop size (warp or weft yarns).
 Variations of either thick or thin yarns within 50% of normal are allowed.

 It is a natural result of the process used to create carpets.
 When floor coverings are produced, a combing process occurs, which helps remove short and broken fibers.
 However, some fibers fall onto the surface of the pile and appear as ‘fluff’.
 The shedding can vary depending on the material type.

 Some ribs will be closer together, some farther apart.

 Ribs of a pattern can be horizontal or vertical due to the size of the rug or material.
 In some areas, backing may not extend to the edges of the rug to achieve an exact size.

-Contamination can occur when fibers from previous production find their way into the current yarn.
+This occurs when fibers from previous production find their way into the current yarn.
 This is due to the nature of the fiber, collection process, and weaving process.
 Foreign yarn is common in all natural fiber products.

-Expansion and Contraction
+Expansion & Contraction

 For Indoor Use Only